JibrilExe/campaign-creator-oasis/README.md

-# Welcome to Hey! campaign creatore
+# Welcome to Hey! campaign creator
+This project was originally created as demo for during the Hey! hackathon in 2025.
+But it was later extended to connect to an actual fine tuned image gen model.

 # Hosting the web app:
+This will only work with a valid replicate token set in the backend!
+**For security reasons the hardcoded replicate token is currently disabled.**

 ```sh
 # Make sure you have npm and that you are in root of project